Alberto0235/USB3.2-Hub-4Port/Docs/Design_Decisions.md

 * Dielectric thickness = 0.12mm
 * Differential impedance target = 90Ω
-* Resulting geometry = 0.136mm trace width / 0.127mm gap
+* Resulting geometry for the Diff pairs = 0.136mm trace width / 0.127mm gap

 These dimensions allow straightforward breakout from the TUSB8044A and HD3SS3220 without excessive layer transitions.